antonioastorino/Digital-Circuit-Simulator/README.md

 Generates a square wave with period 2 * `halfPeriod`

+## Class DCSNode

+This component provides a single access point to several connections with zero latency.
+It has one input and one output.
+Using this component is essential when building composite components.
+For example, assuming to have component `A` composed of 2 basic componets, `A0` and `A1`.
+Suppose also that `A0` and `A1` should receive the same input `I`.
+There is no way for `A` to provide a single connection to both `A0` and `A1` to the external logic.
+However, by defining a node `N0`, `A` can connect `I` to the input of `N0` and connect the output of `N0` to both `A0` and `A1`.

+Node are also used to create busses and avoid to connect components to each other directly.
+Instead, one can connect a node to all commponets' inputs and all components' outputs to a node.

 ## Class DCSRegister8BitsWithEnable

 8-bit register made up of 8 1-bit registers sharing the same control signals